junhyung2/PIMmergesort/README.md

 * hostMergesort: A multi-DPU mergesort where the host performs the final merge after DPUs finish their tasks.

 * windowMergesort: A multi-DPU mergesort that performs all merging inside the DPUs without involving the host.
-In this implementation, the number of DPUs is fixed to 3: two for the initial merge, and one for the final merge.For example, if the input size is 4MB, DPUs 1 and 2 process 2MB each, and DPU 3 receives 4MB as the final merged input.(See app.c of windowMerge, lines 100–105 for hardcoded behavior.)
+In this implementation, the number of DPUs is fixed to 3: two for the initial merge, and one for the final merge.
+For example, if the input size is 4MB, DPUs 1 and 2 process 2MB each, and DPU 3 receives 4MB as the final merged input.(See app.c of windowMerge, lines 100–105 for hardcoded behavior.)

 ## Prerequisites